thanasisn/SDR_enhancement_LAP/article/article_doc.md

 more long term observations of AOD and clouds characteristics.

 # Appendix

-![Figure 4.1: Example of cloud identification data for 2019-07-11.
-Where are denoted with red circles all the detected CE events, the cloud interaction with the GHI (blue crosses), and the thresholds of CE and the threshold of ECE events with red and black line respectively.](media/rId74.png){width="5.833333333333333in" height="3.8333333333333335in"}

-Figure 4.1: Example of cloud identification data for 2019-07-11.
-Where are denoted with red circles all the detected CE events, the cloud interaction with the GHI (blue crosses), and the thresholds of CE and the threshold of ECE events with red and black line respectively.

-![Figure 4.2: Example of the relation of the measured GHI versus the reference clear sky irradiance for the year 2005, where the intensity of the detected over irradiance (OIR) is color coded.](media/rId78.png){width="5.833333333333333in" height="3.6280479002624673in"}

-Figure 4.2: Example of the relation of the measured GHI versus the reference clear sky irradiance for the year 2005, where the intensity of the detected over irradiance (OIR) is color coded.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air